 Why Get Married in Colorado?

 Whether you're a native, happy transplant from another state (or country), or married into a Colorado family, Colorado is the perfect state for a local or destination wedding.
-Our Colorado wedding venues cater to individual styles and make it easy for you to design an intimate gathering that reflects your personality, while treating your guests to a fun and memorable experience.
+Our Colorado wedding venues cater to individual styles and make it easy for you to design an intimate gathering that reflects your personality while treating your guests to a fun and memorable experience.

 From big cities to rural areas, the gorgeous natural environment offers a variety of opportunities for unique first-look photos.
-Whether choosing an outdoor wedding venue or upscale indoor location, Colorado couples overwhelmingly opted for a formal or semi-formal event.
+Whether choosing an outdoor wedding venue or an upscale indoor location, Colorado couples overwhelmingly opted for a formal or semi-formal event.

 Colorado Wedding Prices

 At Wedgewood Weddings, we have a variety of Colorado locations reaching from the south of Colorado in Colorado Springs all the way to Fort Collins in the North.
-We also offer 4 different wedding packages that allow you to up- or down-grade every element to fit your budget.
+We also offer four different wedding packages that allow you to up- or down-grade every element to fit your budget.
 Our average Colorado wedding package was $13,551 last year.

 Colorado Wedding Venues You Need To Tour